Problem Details for HTTP APIs

 ...#ohttp-key Oblivious HTTP key configuration not acceptable 400

-The small number of registered types reflects the reality of API error handling.
+The three digest entries cover integrity failures around the Content-Digest and Repr-Digest header fields.
+The registry stays small by design.
 Most problem types are specific to individual APIs or organizations.
 The registry targets problems common across multiple independent specifications.

 History